timm/ABC/README.md

+# Why?
+What?

-Recently, AI has gotten very complcaited.
+Recently, AI has gotten very complicated.
 The models themselves are opaque and  hard to understand or audit or repair.
 The CPU required to build and use them severely limits experimentation.
 It also complicates industrial deployment and teaching.